davidsneighbour/kollitsch.dev/content/blog/2022/notes-from-the-laboratory-april/index.md

 - **Focus:** The focus thing stays a point of work ;) I still tend to find distraction in issues and ideas.
 But at least I could put those ideas to good work this month.
 - **Header tags and social media tags:** For a while now I was working on a module that creates all the header tags a website could possibly need.
 After some cleaning up and fine tuning it's finally ready to be released as a proper module.
 In it's wake we have two other modules that take care of "everything social" and "everything image" on my websites.
 - **kollitsch.de(v):** Adding a V to the DE!
 Long story short: People kept asking me why I am writing English on a weblog in a .de-domain.
-It appears ;) that being German is not not a reason enough for this and clearly having a German domain name will probably make "easy" SEO harder.
+It appears ;) that being German is not a reason enough for this and clearly having a German domain name will probably make "easy" SEO harder.
 No target audience in Germany and no target language with German.
 So I bit in the sour cherry and decided to donate a _v_ to the _de_.

   I also got out the screwdriver and moved to a _Cloudflare to Netlify_ based hosting setup, which results in a very much speedier delivery of the pages.